WordFnd.com

 award (noun) a grant made by a law court Synonyms: awarding

-(noun) a tangible symbol signifying approval or distinction Synonyms: honor, honour, accolade, laurels
+(noun) a tangible symbol signifying approval or distinction Synonyms: accolade, honor, honour, laurels

 (noun) something given for victory or superiority in a contest or competition or for winning a lottery Synonyms: prize